The 6-Step Plan To Find More Clients

 You should never use the same elevator pitch in every situation.

-Instead, create multiple versions of your elevator pitch with different amounts of depth and detail.
+Instead, create different "modules," different elements you can use in alternate versions of your elevator pitch with appropriate amounts of depth and detail.
 This way, you can adjust to the context and the listener(s) when you:

 • Introduce yourself to a large group in-person